 131 W. Main St., Dallas

-A visit to the Gaston County Museum of Art and History isn’t just a history lesson, although there’s plenty to learn.
+A visit to the Gaston County Museum of Art and History in Downtown Dallas isn’t just a history lesson, although there’s plenty to learn.
 It’s an interactive place for kids to experience what Gaston County was like through the decades.
 They offer several kids programs for exploring the museum and even host off-site “hike through history” events at historical trails and waterways around the area.

 If you're a golf lover, the joy of sharing the game with your kids is unparalleled.
 But let's face it, a child wouldn't be able to spend hours playing golf and maybe you are ready to advance them from just mini-golf.
 Green Meadow's understands this and wants you to bring your kids to the driving range with you.
 In fact, they let kids hit free on their range, just call and let the friendly staff know you're coming with your little one.